 Any athlete even suspected of suffering a concussion should be removed from the game or practice immediately.
 No athlete may return to activity after an apparent head injury or concussion, regardless of how mild it seems or how quickly symptoms clear, without medical clearance.
-Close observation of the athlete should continue for several hours."
-The law in Oregon now requires the consistent and uniform implementation of long and well-established return to play concussion guidelines that have been recommended for several years:
+Close observation of the athlete should continue for several hours.
+The new "Zackery Lystedt Law" in Washington now requires the consistent and uniform implementation of long and well-established return to play concussion guidelines that have been recommended for several years: